GhostTroops/scan4all/README.md

--interface                      Network Interface to use for port scan -exclude-cdn                    Skip full port scans for CDNs (only checks for 80,443) -warm-up-time                   Time in seconds between scan phases -interface-list                 List available interfaces and public ip -config                         Config file
--nmap                           Invoke nmap scan on targets (nmap must be installed) -nmap-cli                       Nmap command line (invoked as COMMAND + TARGETS) -c                              General internal worker threads
+-interface                      Network Interface to use for port scan -exclude-cdn                    Skip full port scans for CDNs (only checks for 80,443) -warm-up-time                   Time in seconds between scan phases -interface-list                 List available interfaces and public ip -nmap                           Invoke nmap scan on targets (nmap must be installed) -nmap-cli                       Nmap command line (invoked as COMMAND + TARGETS) -c                              General internal worker threads